pretix/pretix-docs/docs/guides/meta/language.md

 This makes it easier to parse.

 The passive voice is still appropriate in a few special circumstances.
-Use the passive voice in the following cases:

- 1. when describing a general state of things
+Use the passive voice when describing a general state of things, and when the person taking an action is unknown.

 ```
 Customer accounts are handled on the organizer level.
 ```

- 2. when the person taking an action is unknown
+This sentence describes a general state of things.
+The imperative would be inappropriate here

 ```
 By default, pretixSCAN will only recognize a ticket as valid **once** if it has not been checked out in the meantime.